-Tremont may be a neighborhood known for university-themed street titles like “Literary Road” or “Professor Avenue,” but if there is one place to get schooled in the art of food, this is the place to go.
+Tremont may be a neighborhood known for university-themed street titles like “Literary Road” or “Professor Avenue,” but if there is one place to get schooled in the art of great food, this is the place to go.

 Less than a mile southwest of downtown Cleveland, Tremont is home to some of the best eateries in the city.
 From Cleveland staples we all know and love to the coolest brunch spots, these are the best Tremont restaurants.

-Top 12 Places to Eat in Tremont: Best Restaurants in Tremont, Cleveland
+Top 12 Places To Eat in Tremont: Best Restaurants In Tremont, Cleveland

 Best Casual Tremont Restaurants

-Maybe you’re looking for a place to relax after a hard day of work.
+Maybe you’re looking for a great place to relax after a hard day of work.
 Maybe you want to refuel after a day of sightseeing.
 Either way, try one of these fantastic Tremont restaurants.

 2247 Professor Ave. // +1 216-274-1202

 This place is more smart casual than jeans and a t-shirt, but it is well worth it.
 I mean…who doesn’t love sushi?
-While Cleveland isn’t exactly known for its exotic seafood, Ginko ships the freshest fish in twice a week from around the world, including Japan.
+While Cleveland isn’t exactly known for its exotic seafood, Ginko ships the freshest fish twice a week from around the world, including Japan.
 This place isn’t just a sushi restaurant; it’s THE sushi restaurant in Cleveland.
 As in, once you’ve had Ginko, you won’t even bother going back to the half-off sushi place around the corner.

-If you really want to splurge, try their 6 course-tasting menu or chef’s daily selections.
+If you really want to splurge, try their 6-course tasting menu or chef’s daily selections.
 That way the master can give you the perfect plate of delicate sushi.

 815 Jefferson Ave. // +1 216-664-1000